tarstutorials/vrsensorint/README.txt

     sudo apt-get install python3-sphinx

 Note that this command is for a Linux Mint installation.
-Check the sphinx ddocumentation for how to do it for your OS if you don't run Mint.
+Check the sphinx documentation for how to do it for your OS if you don't run Mint.

 3. Open a terminal and navigate to the ~/docs/ folder.